londelec/leandcxmlman/source/sections/LogfileConfiguration.rst

    * :attr:    Bit 0
      :val:     xxxx.xxx0
-     :desc:    New logfile **will be** created each time leandc firmware is being started/restarted
+     :desc:    New logfile **will be** created every time leandc firmware is being started/restarted

    * :(attr):
      :val:     xxxx.xxx1
-     :desc:    New logfile **will not be** created, providing a logfile with the same date string already exists upon leandc firmware start/restart.
-In this case new entries will be appended to the end of the existing logfile.
+     :desc:    New file **will not be** created if logfile with the same date string already exists on leandc firmware start/restart.
+New messages will be appended at the end of the existing file.

    * :attr:    Bits 1...6
      :val:     Any